-Warren Frost: ‘Twin Peaks & Seinfeld’ Actor Passes
+Warren Frost: ‘Twin Peaks’ & ‘Seinfeld’ Actor Passes

-Seinfeld and Twin Peaks actor, Warren Frost has passed.
+Seinfeld and Twin Peaks actor Warren Frost has passed.

 According to Variety, the much-loved actor died after a protracted illness Friday.
 He was 91-years-old.
-Warren Frost is famously known for the character, Dr. Will Hayward on the 1990-1991 cult drama, Twin Peaks.
+Warren Frost is famously known for the character Dr. Will Hayward on the 1990-1991 cult drama Twin Peaks.

 #TwinPeaks actor Warren Frost dead at 91: https://t.co/dhaRAjBppY pic.twitter.com/S5L18ojuCi